mdn/content/files/en-us/learn/css/css_layout/legacy_layout_methods/index.md

 ### Enabling offset containers in our grid

-The grid we have created works well as long as we want to start all of the containers flush with the left hand side of the grid.
+The grid we have created works well as long as we want to start all of the containers flush with the left-hand side of the grid.
 If we wanted to leave an empty column space  before the first container — or between containers — we would need to create an offset class to add a left margin to our site to push it across the grid visually.
 More math!

 Let's try this out.